benbarker04/rock-paper-scissors/README.md

    ![header](https://github.com/benbarker04/rock-paper-scissors/assets/131170958/66e7fce7-fbe7-4dff-9097-c267e2aac2ee)

 - Game Options Area
-   - The game options area includes a clear instruction telling the user to make a choice of either rock, paper or scissors in which these otions are interactive buttons that the user can click to make their choice.
+   - The game options area includes a clear instruction telling the user to make a choice of either rock, paper or scissors in which these options are interactive buttons that the user can click to make their choice.
    - This section provides interactive buttons that the user can click to make their choice and play the game.
-   - When the user hovers their over a button it will be underlined to make it clear to the user what button they are going to press
+   - When the user hovers their mouse over a button it will be underlined to make it clear to the user what button they are going to press

 ![options](https://github.com/benbarker04/rock-paper-scissors/assets/131170958/57bdc132-cf3b-48c7-99db-b94cbb2c30c0)